aneoconsulting/ArmoniK.Infra/.docs/README.md

 ## How It Works

-The documentation is automatically generated from the Terraform module READMEs using symlinks and auto-generated category indexes.
+The documentation is automatically generated from the Terraform module READMEs and the Helm chart READMEs using symlinks and auto-generated category indexes.

+Both kinds of README are generated artifacts and are therefore **not committed**: `terraform-docs` injects its section into the committed module README skeleton (the `pre-commit` hook strips the injected part back out before a commit), and `helm-docs` writes the chart README in full, so `charts/*/README.md` is git-ignored altogether.
+Everything is regenerated at the start of every ReadTheDocs build.

 ### Directory Structure